carlosmen351/carlosmen351/README.md

 💻 I have experience with Python, Databases and a variety of frameWorks and libraries

-🌏 I am analytical, I like to work in a team and learn languages.
+🌏 I am analytic, I like to work in a team ad learn language

 📲 Contact me at my email contacto@menesescarlos.com or leave a message.